lfVelez/LIBRERIAS/Menu_SVN.md

 Note: Altium Designer is natively compatible with SVN and CVS.
-My add-ons are only compatible with SVN only because of the use of custom scripts that are developed specifically for SVN.
+My add-ons are compatible with SVN only because of the use of custom scripts that are developed specifically for SVN.
 Apart of those ones, everything should be CVS compatible.

 # A menu for SVN actions
 I created a menu with keyboard shortcuts for built-in SVN operations and call to my custom SVN scripts.
 If you read on, you will be able to create the same menu to use it in your environment.